tethysplatform/tethys/docs/tutorials/getting_started/websockets.rst

 A ``WebSocket URL`` follows a pattern similar to tethys app ``HTTP URLs``.
 The differences being that the URL starts with ``ws://`` instead of ``http(s)://``, and the "apps" part of the URL in between the host and the app name is substituted with a "ws".
 For example: ws://tethys.host.com/ws/base-app-name/base-ws-url.
 If the base name of the app is included in the `WebSocket URL`, it will not be duplicated.
 This is the same behavior for `HTTP URLs`.

-Upon loading the app home page, the "Websocket Connected" message will be printed to the terminal.
+Upon loading the app home page, the "WebSocket Connected" message will be printed to the terminal.
 The WebSocket connection can also be accessed from the browser by right-clicking and selecting inspect, network and filtering by "WS" as displayed in the image below.

 .. image:: ../../images/tutorial/advanced/ws-conn-browser.png
    :width: 600px